Jones slopes and coarse volume of near-alternating links: Jones slopes

 If $x-2=0$, then we are done.
 Otherwise, we again expand the top pair of idempotents to get another panel of 4 figures as shown in Figure \ref{fig:induction3}.

 The first three cases reduce to the case $x = k-1$ with $n-2-c-(x-2)>0$.
-For the last one we repeat the step of Figure \ref{fig:induction2} using Lemma \ref{lem:jwid3} to keep reducing $x$.
-Then, expand the top part repeatedly as in the Figure \ref{fig:induction3} and apply the induction hypothesis to smaller $x$, so that we can look at the last figure in the panel to determine whether we need to apply the step of Figure \ref{fig:induction2} again.
-We repeat these last two steps until $x$ goes to 0. \end{proof}
+For the last one we repeat the step of Figure \ref{fig:induction2} using Lemma \ref{lem:jwid3} to keep reducing $x$ until it is 0.
+Repeat with the step of expanding the top pair of idempotents as in Figure \ref{fig:induction3} and the step of Figure \ref{fig:induction2} as needed. \end{proof}

 By Lemma \ref{lem:localzero}, we have that \eqref{eq:statesum} becomes

 Now let